 Tropes as portrayed in fiction:

-- Ambiguously Gay: He or characters based on him are sometimes portrayed this way, due to a long-standing rumor that he had relations with one of his male models.
+- Ambiguously Gay: He or characters based on him are sometimes portrayed this way, due to a long-standing rumor that he had relations with one of his male models, and a court case where he was charged with sodomy (which was dismissed on a technicality, as many such cases were, since the Florentine government didn't actually care).

 - Biography à Clef: His paintings, his codes, his scientific research, those war machine blueprints, his great genius and who was "the Mona Lisa" anyway, have supplied speculation and fodder for multiple fictional representations over time.

 - Clock Punk: The inventions he designed in his drawings tend to show up in Clock Punk fictions, and tend to be fully functional.

 - Military Mashup Machine: The scythed chariots, primitive tanks and gliders he thought up are often seen in fiction, though they tend towards Awesome, but Impractical.

 - Mona Lisa Smile: Trope Namer.
 The way he painted the mysterious smile of the Mona Lisa has intrigued countless people over the centuries.

 - The Mona Lisa is our standard idea of a painting or a valuable painting for that matter.
 Countless stories about art theft will have a thief break in the Louvre and try to steal the Mona Lisa.

 Appears in the following works: